zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Scattering Problem

 Participating media can be broadly divided into two categories - homogeneous and inhomogeneous.
-This suggests that we may split any medium into two regions: 1) infinite homogeneous, and 2) the remaining space (that can be interpreted as a particle group, and which we treat as a single inhomogeneous object, or a particle) contained within the volume \\(V\\).
+This suggests that we may split any medium into two regions: 1) infinite homogeneous, and 2) the remaining space of finite volume \\(V\\).
+The latter can be interpreted as a single particle or a particle group, or, more generally, as a scattering object (or a *scatterer* for short).

 [Picture?]